madiele/vod2pod-rss/CONTRIBUTING.md

 wait for the post script to end and your good to go (be sure to close and reopen the terminal or most commands will fail)

+you will still need to add your apikeys to the .dev.env file and run `make start-deps` to have all features enabled

 ### local development setup
 #### Requirements